HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 entire associated toolchain.

 However, I've tried to create some representative examples to a hypothetical C API.
-See [Example.hs][] for these examples in a more buildable form.
+See [Example.hs][] for these examples in a more buildable form (at least as far as the Haskell part goes).

 Scheduling
 ----